NRA pays $2.5M after NY probe into ‘dangerous’ insurance

 From 2000 to 2018, the NRA worked with the Lockton Affinity Series of Lockton Affinity, LLC to offer insurance products to NRA members, their families and affiliated businesses in New York.
 The NRA received “substantial” compensation, including royalties based on insurance premiums.
 That means the NRA acted as an insurance producer under New York law, requiring the organization to be licensed, according to the DFS.

 More than 28,000 NRA-endorsed policies were placed in New York through Lockton over those 18 years.
 Between April and mid-November 2017, Carry Guard was marketed and sold throughout the United States, with about 680 policies issued to New York residents.
+Lockton was fined $7 million in 2018, according to the DFS.

 Separately, New York’s Attorney General Letitia James in August sued the NRA, seeking to put the organization out of business over claims that top executives illegally diverted tens of millions of dollars for lavish personal trips, no-show contracts for associates and other questionable expenditures.